insidae/website/content/2022-01-22/index.md

 ---
-title: "My First PC Build"
+title: "A New PC Build"
 cover: "https://unsplash.it/400/300/?random?BoldMage"
 category: "Main"
 date: 2022-01-22
-slug: "My First PC Build"
+slug: "A New PC Build"
 tags:
     - design
     - thoughts